Julius-Java/alx-low_level_programming/0x12-singly_linked_lists/README.md

 * 0-print_list.c - prints all the element of a list_t list
 * 1-list_len.c - returns the number of elements in a linked list
+* 2-add_node.c - adds a new node at the end of a list_t list